 Grace Koh attended University of Pennsylvania Law School (2004) and Yale University (1996).
 She is a member of the New York and DC bars as well as the Federal Communications Bar Association in DC.

-Mr. Symons has been working in telecommunications in both the public and private sectors for more than thirty years.
-Immediately prior to joining the Commission, he was the Chair of the Communications practice at Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.
-Before coming to the firm, he served as Senior Counsel to the Subcommittee on Telecommunications in the U.S. House of Representatives.
+From 1985 to 2014, he was one of Washington’s leading telecommunications lawyers as a partner at Mintz Levin Cohn Ferris Glovsky and Popeo, where he chaired the Firm’s communications practice and was a member of its Executive Committee.
+Prior to joining the firm, he served as Senior Counsel to the Subcommittee on Telecommunications in the U.S. House of Representatives.
 From 1978 to 1981, he was a staff attorney with the public interest organization founded by Ralph Nader, Public Citizen’s Congress Watch.

-Mr. Symons has also served as an adjunct professor at George Washington University’s National Law Center, where he taught a course in telecommunications law and regulation.
+Mr. Symons also served as an adjunct professor at George Washington University’s National Law Center, where he taught courses in telecommunications law and regulation for 10 years.
+He has authored several articles on the telecommunications policy process, testified before Congress and state legislatures, and spoken at numerous industry conferences and continuing legal education seminars.

 Mr. Symons graduated from Yale University summa cum laude and earned his Juris Doctor from Harvard Law School.